 Cambridge University Library is a legal deposit library, meaning that it is entitled to claim a copy of every publication in printed form published in the UK and Ireland.
 Almost all of this material is claimed and can be consulted in the Library.
 It also holds extensive collections of books, journals, maps, microfilms, photographs and sound recordings published overseas and has extensive special collections of rare books, manuscripts, and other materials.

-How do I get in touch with the Library?
+How do I use the catalogues to search for resources in the Library?

 The Library is a big place.
 How do I find my way around the building?